This year I’m a proud new cheer mom who could use all the tips I can get.

 This is especially important for competition.

-The morning of, is not the right time to try out a new hairstyle.
+The morning of the competition is not the right time to try out a new hairstyle.

-Sometimes their hair needs to be in a certain style for continuity.
+Sometimes their hair needs to be in a certain style for team continuity.

-Sometimes it’s about what’s comfortable and stays neat.
+Sometimes it’s about what’s comfortable and stays neat, or is necessary for the safety of certain stunts.

 Realize that the makeup needs heavy to be seen from a distance.
 Relax, it’s like theater makeup.